 What are Robber Flies?

-There are many different types of robber flies, ranging in size from 3/8 to 1 1/8 inches long.
+There are many different types of robber flies, ranging in size from 3/8 to 1 1/8 inches (1-3 cm.) long.
 They may be observed hanging around on the stems of plants looking for prey or flying just above the ground.
-All stages of robber flies aggressively attack and eat pretty much anything they can catch, including the occasional bee, butterfly or other beneficial insect.
+All stages of the robber fly aggressively attack and eat pretty much anything they can catch, including the occasional bee, butterfly, or other beneficial insect.

 Where are Robber Flies Found?